KannonZenetism/zenetism-field-physics/zenetism/glossary/tripartite-infinity.md

 **Definition:** Infinity at full extension.
 The terminal dispersion of expression and pattern at the limit of motion, where differentiation exhausts and re-potentialization toward Aion becomes possible.
 Total distribution of expression across possibility-space.

 Dispersive Infinity is not degradation or destruction.
 It is motion reaching its natural limit — the point where active becoming has fully expressed and the cycle completes.
 Differentiation exhausts.
-Form distributes entirely.
+Expression distributes entirely.
 And in that exhaustion, the conditions for return to Latent Infinity (and thus to Aion) re-emerge.

 ---